dandan154/ATM/README.md

 # ATM
-Automatic Teller Machine system that demonstrates both the race condition and a solution to it.
+Automated Teller Machine system that demonstrates both the race condition and a solution to it.